manisashank/CustomScriptsPublic/xmlrpc_pingback_checker/read_me_first.txt

 So what the script does it takes the domains mentioned in the wordpress_websites.txt file one by one and makes a POST request to /xmlrpc.php invoking pingback.ping method.
 (Resources to read more on this can be found under refernces section)

+So after running the script check your server for any pingbacks.
+If you have any then you have a bug to report.

 Some reports:
 https://hackerone.com/reports/752073
 https://hackerone.com/reports/96294